Fact: everyone loves a piece of warm flatbread.

 Storage: Refrigerate in an airtight container up to 4 days or freeze up to 6 months.

-That Clean Life gives you everything you need to meal plan for yourself or your clients.
-To add this recipe to your plan, or to a plan for a client, click here.
+That Clean Life gives you everything you need to meal plan for your clients.
+To add this recipe to your client’s meal plan, click here.